Showcas/TS-AI/README.md

 # TS-AI — Testing and Security of AI Systems

-TS_AI is a project focused on testing the robustness, diversity, and validity of AI systems through dataset filtering, mutation-based input generation, and validity analysis.
+TS-AI is a project focused on testing the robustness, diversity, and validity of AI systems through dataset filtering, mutation-based input generation, and validity analysis.
 The current implementation centers on MNIST models and supports workflows for generating random and hill-climbing mutations, then analyzing the resulting adversarial or misclassified examples.

 ## Overview